Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: Related Works

-Many recent works focused specifically on political ads: \cite{Ghosh2019AnalyzingPA} worked on the targeting of such ads and found that well-funded advertisers tend to use privacy-sensitive targeting features more frequently while less-well-funded advertisers tend to more narrowly target their audiences geographically.
-Also, Ali et al. \cite{ali2019ad} investigated the impact of Facebook's ad delivery algorithms on political ads.
+Many recent works focused specifically on political ads: Ghosh et al. \cite{Ghosh2019AnalyzingPA} worked on the targeting of such ads and found that well-funded advertisers tend to use privacy-sensitive targeting features more frequently while less-well-funded advertisers tend to more narrowly target their audiences geographically.
+Also, Ali et al. \cite{Ali2021} investigated the impact of Facebook's ad delivery algorithms on political ads.
 They found that these algorithms differentiate the price of reaching a user based on their inferred political alignment with the advertised content, inhibiting political campaigns' ability to reach voters with diverse political views, which leads to political content polarization.
 Silva et al. \cite{silva2020facebook} studied the detection of political ads; after monitoring the political ads during the 2018 Brazilian elections, they noted that a significant fraction of political ads they detected were not present in the Facebook political ad library, which means that they were not declared as political.
 This emphasizes the importance of enforcement mechanisms for declaring political ads and the need for independent auditing platforms.
-Finally, Sosnovik et al.~\cite{Sosnovik_2021} showed that there is a significant disagreement between ad platforms, ordinary people, and advertisers on what is political.
+Sosnovik et al.~\cite{Sosnovik_2021} showed that there is a significant disagreement between ad platforms, ordinary people, and advertisers on what is political.
 This indicates how difficult it is to detect political ads and distinguish them from non-political ones reliably.
+Finally, Le Pochat et al.~\cite{le_ponchat_277076} studied the enforcement decisions made by Facebook for ads that may be political but were not declared as such by the advertiser.
+They found that the current enforcement is imprecise (61\% more ads are missed than are detected) and the detection performance is uneven across countries.